haensl/beacon-tool/README.md

 ## Features

-Beacon Tool allows you to generate and validate various bluetooth beacon signals.
+Beacon Tool allows you to generate and validate various bluetooth beacon payloads.

 ## Installation